Flash Flood Warning issued for Bayamon, Guaynabo by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-14 03:00:00 EDT Expires: 2022-10-14 15:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
-Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Cheshire; Eastern Hillsborough; Western And Central Hillsborough FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY MORNING * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...Portions of central and southern New Hampshire, including the following areas, in New Hampshire, Western And Central Hillsborough.
-In central New Hampshire, Merrimack and Sullivan.
-In southern New Hampshire, Cheshire and Eastern Hillsborough. * WHEN...Through Saturday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Creeks and streams may rise out of their banks.
-Flooding may occur in poor drainage and urban areas.
-Storm drains and ditches may become clogged with debris and fallen leaves. * ADDITIONAL DETAILS - Rainfall amounts in excess of 3 inches are possible, especially in the hilly terrain of the Monadnocks.
+Effective: 2022-10-14 01:18:00 PDT Expires: 2022-10-16 05:00:00 PDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Central La Paz; Kofa; Parker Valley FLOOD WATCH IN EFFECT FROM SATURDAY MORNING THROUGH LATE SATURDAY NIGHT * WHAT...Flash flooding caused by excessive rainfall is possible. * WHERE...Portions of southwest Arizona and California, including the following areas, in southwest Arizona, Central La Paz, Kofa and Parker Valley.
+In California, Chiriaco Summit, Chuckwalla Mountains, Chuckwalla Valley, Imperial County Southeast, Joshua Tree NP East, Joshua Tree NP West and Palo Verde Valley. * WHEN...From Saturday morning through late Saturday night. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - A low pressure system will push eastward across the area Saturday through Sunday.
+Abundant moisture with the system will lead to scatted to wide showers and thunderstorm that will be capable of producing flash flooding.
+Most rain is expected to fall between Saturday morning and Sunday morning. - http://www.weather.gov/safety/flood

 weather.gov